 - Board meetings and day-long staff retreats held under the same roof as a world-class art collection inspire teams.

-6) Screen Independent Films
+6. Screen Independent or Special Films

 - Foreign films

-- Critically-acclaimed and documentaries from around the world
+- Critically-acclaimed documentaries from around the world

 - Independent films with discussions following

-- Films about artists
+- Films about artists and art movements

 - Visually splendid films for adults and children